Big Four (White Star Line): Adriatic

 entered service in 1907.
-She was the largest, the fastest, and the most luxurious of the Big Four, being the first ocean liner to have an indoor swimming pool and a Victorian-style Turkish bath.
+She was the largest, the fastest, and the most luxurious of the Big Four, being the first ocean liner to have an indoor swimming pool and Victorian-style Turkish baths.
 Adriatic enjoyed a successful commercial career, which included war service during the First World War when the ship made several voyages as a troop transport.
 Adriatic was devoted full-time to cruising from 1933, and was retired the following year, then sold by the White Star Line for scrapping in Japan in 1935.